keboola/component-linkedin-pages/README.md

     - Enumerated Types to download tables of enumerated types used in other data tables.
     - Organizations to download data about organizations themselves.
  - Sync Options (sync_options) [OPT] - Options pertaining only to time bound data extraction:
     - Date From (date_from) - [REQ] Date from which data is downloaded.
-Either date in `YYYY-MM-DD` format or dateparser string i.e. `5 days ago`, `1 month ago`, `yesterday`, etc. You can also set this as `last run`, which will fetch data from the last run of the component.
+Either date in `YYYY-MM-DD` format or dateparser string i.e. `5 days ago`, `1 month ago`, `yesterday`, etc. You can also set this as `last run`, which will fetch data from the last run of the component; if no previous successful run exists, the maximum time range allowed by the source API (14 months) is used.
 Values always get rouned down to the beginning of the day.
     - Date To (date_to) - [REQ] Date to which data is downloaded.
 Either date in `YYYY-MM-DD` format or dateparser string i.e. `5 days ago`, `1 week ago`, `now`, etc. Values always get rouned down to the beginning of the day.
  - Destination (destination) - [REQ] Options specifying how to save extracted data into Keboola Storage:
     - Load Type (load_type) - [REQ] If Full load is used, the destination table will be overwritten every run.
 If Incremental load is used, data will be upserted into the destination table.